Ancestral lineages in mutation-selection equilibria with moving optimum: Numerical methods

-Numerically, this model has a very high computational cost, because it needs a relatively high number of individuals to best fit the deterministic model given by \cref{eq:f z}.
-As a consequence, we performed the simulations using an approximated model, by first fixing $dt$ to a small but deterministic value.
+We repeat all the steps until reaching the final time of simulation.
+Numerically, this model has a very high computational cost, because it needs a relatively high number of individuals to approach the deterministic model given by \cref{eq:f z}.
+As a consequence, we performed the simulations using an approximating model, by first fixing $dt$ to a small but deterministic value.
 Then, for each individual, we draw a time of birth following the law $\mathcal{E}(\beta)$ and a time of death following the law $\mathcal{E}(\mu(z_i)+N(t)/N)$.
 Then we simply count which individuals led to a reproduction event and which died on the time-window $\left[t,t+dt\right]$.
-This amounts to the supposition that on this interval of time, individuals cannot reproduce more than once.
-This algorithm led to the \cref{fig profiles asex}.
+This amounts to the supposition that on this time interval, individuals cannot reproduce more than once.

-Finally, let's explain how we follow the lineage of individuals.
-We create a huge matrix at the beginning which is where we will stock the lineage of every individual along the simulation.
-Every time an individual appears, its lineage is the one of its parent, translated by one generation.
-The numerical procedure works as described in \Cref{fig tabnum}, where each line corresponds to a generation for each individual, without distinction of the time of the birth event, which has to be recorded separately.
+Finally, to follow the lineage of individuals, we create a huge matrix at the start of the simulation.
+We will stock the lineage of every individual in this matrix, filling it progressively.
+Every time an individual appears, its lineage is similar to the one of its parent, translated by one generation.
+The numerical procedure works as described in \Cref{fig tabnum}, where different columns correspond to different individuals, and each line corresponds to a new generation.